github/developer.github.com/content/v3/pulls.md

   :message => 'Failure reason'
 %>

+### Labels, assignees, and milestones

+If you wish to manipulate a pull request's assignee, label, or milestone, you can do so using [the Issues API](/v3/issues/).

+Every pull request is an issue, but not every issue is a pull request.
+For this reason, "shared" actions for both features are located within the Issues API.

 ## Custom media types

 These are the supported media types for pull requests.
 You can read more about the